SymfonyCasts/symfony7/sfcasts/foundry-faker.md

-# Better fixtures with Foundry & Faker
+# Alien Tech for Fixtures: Foundry & Faker

-In development, we're using this `src/DataFixtures/AppFixtures.php` class to create some fake fixture data.
-This works totally fine, but it can be cumbersome to create dozens or more entities this way.
-Further, coming up with fake data yourself can be tedious.
+We're using `src/DataFixtures/AppFixtures.php` to create fake fixture data.
+This *works* fine.
+But where's the cool and fun?
+Do we really want to write manual code to add dozens or more entities?
+Points to you if you answered: hell no!

-We'll use a couple of libraries to help with this!
-In your terminal, run:
+To take this from tedious to terrific, find your terminal and run:

 ```terminal
 composer require --dev foundry
 ```

 Scroll up to see what was installed.
-The important packages are `zenstruck/foundry` which gives us a quicker way to create entities, and `fakerphp/faker`, which helps generate fake data.
+The important packages are `zenstruck/foundry` - as way to create many entities quickly - and `fakerphp/faker` - a library to make fake data so we don't need to rely on lorem ipsum and our own lack of creativity.

-Run:
+Run

 ```terminal
 git status
 ```

-To see what the recipes created.
-A bundle and configuration was added.
-The default config works well out of the box, so we don't need to look at it.
+to see what the recipes did: it enabled a bundle and added a config file.
+That config works well out of the box, so no need to look at it.

-With Foundry, every entity can have a *factory* class that helps with generating it.
+With Foundry, every entity can have a *factory* class.
-It comes with a maker to help create factories.
-We'll create our first factory by
-running:
+To get these going run:

 ```terminal
 symfony console make:factory
 ```

-This lists all of our entities that don't yet have a factory.
+This lists all entities that don't yet have a factory.
 Choose `Starship` and... success!
-We see it created a new `src/Factory/StarshipFactory.php` file.
-Check that out.
+It created a new `StarshipFactory` class.
+Go check that out:
-In our IDE, open `src/Factory/StarshipFactory.php`.
+`src/Factory/StarshipFactory.php`.

 First, look at this `class()` method.
-This tells Foundry which entity class this factory represents.
-The `defaults()` method is where we can add defaults for fields.
-Look at this!
+This tells Foundry which entity class this factory is helps with.
+This class will be really good at creating `Starship` objects - handy in case the Borg come back.
+The `defaults()` is where define default values to use when creating starships.
+I recommend adding defaults for all required fields: it'll make life easier.
-The maker added defaults for our Starship fields!
-It's best practice to have this method return defaults for all the required fields in your entity.
-We'll see why in a minute.

-Check out these `self::faker()` calls.
-This is how Foundry generates random data.
-For `name`, `captain` and `class`, it's generating random text.
-For `status`, it's selecting a random element from our `StarshipStatusEnum` cases.
-The `arrivedAt` field is generating any random date, but we need to modify this to always generate a date in the past.
-Time travel hasn't been invented yet!

-Replace `self::faker()->dateTime()` with `self::faker()->dateTimeBetween('-1 year', 'now')`.
+Hey!
+Check out these `self::faker()` calls!
+This is how we generate random data.
+For `name`, `captain` and `class`, it's random text, `status`, is a random `StarshipStatusEnum` and `arrivedAt` defaults to any random date Since time travel *still* hasn't been invented, replace `self::faker()->dateTime()` with `self::faker()->dateTimeBetween('-1 year', 'now')`.

-The generated text for `captain`, `class` and `name` will be kind of boring.
-Let's make it more fun!
-In the `tutorial/` directory, copy these constants and paste them at the top of the factory class.
+Faker's `text()` method *will* give us random text, but not necessarily the interesting text.
+Instead of serving under Captain "apple pie breakfast", in the `tutorial/` directory, copy these constants and paste them at the top of the factory class.
+Then use `randomElement(self::CAPTAINS)`, For

-Now, for `captain`, change from `text()` to `randomElement()` and pass in `self::CAPTAINS`.
-For `class`, use `randomElement(self::CLASSES)` and for `name`, use `randomElement(self::SHIP_NAMES)`.
+`class`, use `randomElement(self::CLASSES)` and for `name`, use `randomElement(self::SHIP_NAMES)`.

 Time to use this factory!
-In `src/DataFixtures/AppFixtures.php`, at the start of the `load()` method, write `StarshipFactory::createOne()` with an array properties for the first starship.
-Copy these from the existing code.
-For the other two, I'll paste them in and remove the old code.
+In `src/DataFixtures/AppFixtures.php`, in `load()`, write `StarshipFactory::createOne()`.
+Pass this an array of property values for the first ship: copy these from the existing code.
+I'll paste them the other two... and remove the old code.

-We no longer need these `persist()` and `flush()` calls - Foundry handles this for us!
+Bonus!
+Remove the `persist()` and `flush()` calls: Foundry handles that for us!

-Reload our fixtures by running:
+Let's see what this does!
+Reload the fixtures:

 ```terminal
 symfony console doctrine:fixtures:load
 ```

 Choose `yes` and... success!
-Back in our app, refresh the page and... it looks the same.
-That's a good sign.
-Now, let's create a whole bunch more starships!
+Back over, refresh and... it looks the same.
+That's a good sign!
+Now, let's create a fleet of ships!

-With the first three, we passed an array of all required properties.
-If we didn't pass one of them, the factory would use the default from `StarshipFactory::defaults()`.
-If we don't pass any, it will use all the defaults.
-Leverage this to create an additional 20 starships with `StarshipFactory::createMany(20)`.
-For each one it creates, it will now use all the defaults and because these are using faker, each one will use random data.
+For the first three, we passed an array of values... but we didn't need to do that.
+If we *don't* pass a value, it'll use the `StarshipFactory::defaults()` method.
+Watch how dangerous this makes us: a Borg cube just showed up?
+Whip up 20 new ships with `StarshipFactory::createMany(20)`.

 Back in the terminal, load the fixtures again: